A day in Anchorage

 Gray greenish clouds hang over Anchorage announcing their intend to drop a snow load onto the city.
 The wind blows from the Cook Inlet pushing the clouds against the glacier and snow covered mountains that seem to build a wall around the non-coastal boundaries of the town.
 The clouds seem like a lid on a crock pot leaving no sky between the mountain tops and them.
 The air feel moist and much colder than it actually is due to the wind chill.
 Waves push sea-ice towards the shore.
 The city life seems on hold with hardly anyone on the icy streets.
 Even though it is around local noon and equinox the clouds dim the light down to twilight.

 Two officers stand at the security equipment of the immigration office talking about the college hockey game last night while sipping steaming hot coffee in the low lighted entrance hall.
 The door opens and a couple dressed in shearling coats comes in.
-The woman looks about 15 years young than the compact blond blue eyed man in his mid to late 50s.
+The woman looks about 15 years younger than the compact blond blue eyed man in his mid to late 50s.
 He has wide shoulders and is tall for his generation.
 He looks like a mid-west farmer’s youngest son who left for Alaska when his older brother got the farm.
 The woman is petite and ethnically ambiguous – Hispanic, may be Mediterranean or mixed.
 Her outerwear outfit looks Russian with the hat, large high quality tan leather bag, leather gloves, printed wool scarf, woolen tights and heeled ankle booties.

 One of the officer goes back to his desk while the other places his coffee mug onto the screening equipment while replying the couple’s greetings with “pretty well, how are you?”
 The couple places their coats and bags onto the band that starts with some quirky noise.
 She passes thru the screening door, while he has to go back again because of the belt buckle.